GuangzeShi/guangzeshi.github.io/_pages/about.md

 # **About Me**

 Guangze Shi is currently a Ph.D. candidate in the College of Computer Science and Technology at Taiyuan University of Technology.
 His advisor is Professor Mingqiang Wei.
-He has published four papers in SCI journals and renowned conferences, including CVPR and MICCAI.
+He has published four papers in SCI journals and renowned conferences, including CVPR, MICCAI and MedIA.